-SCHEDULE OF FINDINGS AND QUESTIONED COST For the Year Ended June 30, 2015

-We have audited the basic financial statements of the Housing Authority of the Town of Newellton, as of and for the year ended June 30, 2015, and have issued our report thereon dated December 15, 2015.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and provisions of OMB Circular A-133.
-Our audit of the financial statements as of June 30, 2015, resulted in an unmodified report.

-Se ction I Summary of Auditor's Results a.
-Report on Internal Control and Compliance Material to the Financial Statements Internal Control Material Weaknesses Yes No Other Conditions Yes No Compliance Compliance Material to Financial Statements b.
-Federal Awards Internal Control Material Weaknesses Type of Opinion On Compliance Unmodified Qualified For Major Programs Disclaimer Adverse Are the findings required to be reported in accordance with Circular A-133, Section .510(a)? ☐ Yes ⊠ No c.
-Identification Of Major Programs: CF FDA Number (s) Name Of Federal Program (or Cluster) 1 4.871 Section 8 Housing Choice Vouchers Do ollar threshold used to distinguish between Type A and Type B Programs: \$300,000 Is t the auditee a 'low-risk' auditee, as defined by OMB Circular A-133?
+SCHEDULE OF FINDINGS AND QUESTIONED COST For the Year Ended June 30, 2016 apj e conducted our audit in accordance with generally accepted auditing standards and the standards plicable to financial audits contained in Government Auditing Standards , issued by the Comptroller eneral of the United States and provisions of OMB Uniform Guidance.
+Se ction I Summary of Auditor's Results Ou ar audit of the financial statements as of June 30, 2016, resulted in an unmodified opinion. a.
+Report on Internal Control and Compliance Material to the Financial Statements Internal Control Material Weaknesses Yes No Significant Deficiencies Yes No Compliance Compliance Material to Financial Statements Yes No b.
+Federal Awards Internal Control Material Weaknesses Type of Opinion on Compliance Unmodified Qualified For Major Programs Disclaimer Adverse Are the findings required to be reported in accordance with Uniform Guidance? ☐ Yes ⊠ No c.
+Identification of Major Programs: DA Number (s) Name of Federal Program (or Cluster) 1 4.871 Section 8 Housing Choice Vouchers llar threshold used to distinguish between Type A and Type B Programs: \$\frac{5750,000}{\text{Ves}}\$ he auditee a 'low-risk' auditee, as defined by OMB Uniform Guidance?
+Yes \Boxed No